toondkn/flight-crud-nodejs/README.md

 In a production viable implementation, users can follow a registration flow.
 Which would result in for example a database entry for said user with a salt and hashed password.
 This entry can later be used to validate a user's password sent with an authentication attempt.

+### API access logging

+In a production implementation, having server logs could be used to analyse abuse.